 Lung segmentation – how is it achieved?

-Lung segmentation algorithms are either based on conventional image processing techniques or machine learning or even a combination of both.
+Algorithms for lung segmentation can be based on machine learning, traditional image processing methods, or even a mix of both.
 Machine learning is often used when lesions have to be segmented or when lung regions contain pathologic changes such as cancer .
 The main disadvantage of machine learning is that the results strongly depend on the quality of the training set and in the case of medical imaging, it is still hard to obtain large, pre-labelled training sets – mainly due to ethical/legal reasons.
 For healthy or slightly abnormal regions, very high accuracy can be achieved using conventional image processing such as image morphology, thresholding etc. for segmenting lung surface and bronchial tubes .
 ECONIB team recently developed an algorithm that segments lungs with high speed and accuracy reaching 11ms/slice processing time and 0.97 F1-Score with respect to human-segmented ground truth.
 The block diagram of the algorithm is rendered in Fig. 1.

 Fig. 1. – Block diagram of the algorithm developed by the ECONIB team